gvwilson/sdxpy/en/src/templating/index.md

 More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.
-If a novice's comprehension curve looks like the one on the left of [%f templating-comprehension %], then an expert's looks like the one on the right.
+If a novice's comprehension curve looks like the lower one in [%f templating-comprehension %], then an expert's looks like the upper one.
 Experts don't just understand more at all levels of abstraction;
-their *preferred* level has also shifted so that \\(\sqrt{x^2 + y^2}\\) is actually more readable than the medieval expression "the side of the square whose area is the sum of the areas of the two squares whose sides are given by the first part and the second part".
+their *preferred* level has also shifted so they find \\(\sqrt{x^2 + y^2}\\) easier to read than the medieval expression
+"the side of the square whose area is the sum of the areas of the two squares whose sides are given by the first part and the second part".

 [% figure
    slug="templating-comprehension"
-   img="comprehension.svg"
+   img="templating_comprehension.svg"
    alt="Comprehension curves"
    caption="Novice and expert comprehension curves."
 %]

-This curve means that for any given task, the software that is quickest for a novice to comprehend will almost certainly be different from the software that an expert can understand most quickly.
+This curve means that for any given task, the code that is quickest for a novice to comprehend will almost certainly be different from the code that an expert can understand most quickly.
 In an ideal world our tools would automatically re-represent programs at different levels just as we could change the colors used for syntax highlighting.